 This is an evocative programmatic piece for orchestra, inspired by the tragic breaking up of Parihaka Pa in 1881.
 It is one of Ritchie's most widely performed works, and is suitable for both professionals and amateur ensembles.
-It has been recorded by the Auckland Chamber Orchestra on an Atoll CD (see recordings).
+It has been recorded by the Auckland Chamber Orchestra on an Atoll CD (now out of stock).
+In September 2020, to coincide with the composer's 60th birthday, it was live streamed by the NZSO.

 The starting point for this piece was a curiosity in the metal doors that covered the entrances to cells imbedded in the cliffs near Andersons Bay inlet, in Dunedin.
 A friend informed me that during the 19th century Maori prisoners were kept there at night, and worked on the Dunedin Harbour land reclamation during the day.
 Some of these prisoners were brought down to Dunedin from Taranaki in the North Island, as a result of the conflict in 1881 at Parihaka.
 Upon reading Dick Smith's book 'Ask that Mountain - The story of Parihaka' I learned of one of the most shocking incidents in our country's history.